 Drafting key recommendations to share with representatives of EU institutions and other key development stakeholders.

-The Policy Forum on Development has 75 members
+The Policy Forum and Development has 75 members

 The members’ constituencies, networks, alliances and platforms cover 175 countries in Africa, Asia and the Pacific, Latin America and the Caribbean, the European Neighbourhood Region, and the European Union.